 · Make consumers feel good about themselves

 And just so you know: We’re keeping our promises.
 To stay accountable, we only feature actual WW members in our visuals.
 We also vet our advertising campaigns using The Gender Equality Measure™ (GEM™) a metric used by marketers, researchers, agencies, networks, and producers throughout the ad and media industries to quantify exactly how people perceive advertising.
-We over-indexed in our last read of TV commercials, print ads, and Wellness Workshop room posters—meaning we’re doing our part.
+We over-indexed in our last read of TV commercials, print ads, and WW Workshop room posters—meaning we’re doing our part.

 For proof, look no further than our member success stories page, which features inspiring women like Whitney, a WW member and mother of two who has committed to raising her daughters with healthy habits and confidence, and Kendra, a WW member and actor whose wellness journey helped her step into less stereotypical female roles.